seba-sz1/excercise/README.md

 # excercise
-This is repozytory for excercise
+This is repository for excercise